-Before you go online to begin the process, make sure you have all of the information about each loan you plan to consolidate.
+Before you go online to begin the process, make sure you have all necessary information about each loan you plan to consolidate.
 Once you’re prepared, visit the U.S. Department of Education to access an application and begin the process.

 You can fill out and submit the application online, or print it out and mail a copy.

-After this, the consolidation servicer will consolidate your eligible loans and will be your point of contact for all questions about the process.
-According to Walker, the process for federal consolidation typically takes 60-90 days.
+After this, the consolidation servicer will consolidate your eligible loans.
+They’ll also be your point of contact for all questions about the process.
+According to Walker, the process typically takes 60-90 days.

-It’s important to keep making payments on your current loans until you’ve been informed that you have a new consolidated loan.
+It’s important to keep making payments on your current loans until the Department of Education informs you that you have a new consolidated loan.

-This type of consolidation — typically called student loan refinancing — is done through a private lender.
-The lender combines your student loans into one larger loan resulting in one monthly payment.
-You can include both federal and private student loans.
+Typically called student loan refinancing, private loan consolidation is done through a private lender.
+The lender combines your student loans into one larger loan with in one monthly payment.
+You can refinance both federal and private student loans through a private lender.

 Each lender has multiple variations on refinancing offers: multiple years for repayment, fixed vs. variable, co-signed vs. non-co-signed.
 It’s important to shop around and do your homework before committing to a particular lender.”